 16th Combat Aviation Brigade, 7th Infantry Division

 The seconds you take when deciding what to do can be the difference between a normal landing and a very forced landing.
-Evaluating each situation using risk management (RM) can be an easy, common-sense process.
-However, it can also be an immediate necessity to determine the risk of continuing or calling it a day right then and there.
+Evaluating each situation using risk management can be an easy, common-sense process.
+However, it can also be an immediate necessity to determine the risk of continuing or calling it a day right there and then.
 A bad feeling in the pit of your stomach is also something you have to take into account (relying on your experience level).